Phycis phycis: Description

 Phycis phycis commonly can reach a length of 25 cm, with a maximum length of 65 cm in males.

 These fishes have a wide mouth with thick lips.
 A barbel is present on the chin.
 They do not have any thorn in the fins, but show elongated pelvic-fin rays reduced to bifid filaments, with 2 soft rays.
 The dorsal fin is a double and rounded (the first can have 9 or 11 soft rays, the second 56 or 65).
 The caudal fin is rounded, with 27 or 29 soft rays.
 Vertical fins distally reaching the origin of the anal fin.
 They are dark, sometimes with a pale margin.
 Body color is dark brown or gray on the back, but ventrally the color becomes paler.

 Biology

-Forkbeards are nocturnal, during the day they hide between rocks.
-They feed on small fish and several species of invertebrates.
+Forkbeards are nocturnal; during the daytime, they tend to hide between rocks.
+These forkbeards feed on small fish and several species of invertebrates.
 Breeding takes place from January to May.
-They are relatively slow growing and long lived fishes.
+Scientists consider forkbeards to be comparatively slow-growing fishes enjoying long lifespans.